 - The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this booklet). - The care you receive is considered medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a provider who is eligible to provide services under Original Medicare.
-As a member of our plan, you can receive your care from either an in-network provider or an out-of-network provider (for more about this, see Section 2 in this chapter). - ^o The providers in our network are listed in the Provider Directory. - ^o If you use an out-of-network provider, your share of the costs for your covered services may be higher. - Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
-Except for emergency care, our plan cannot pay a provider who is not eligible to participate in Medicare.
-If you go to a provider who is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive.
-Check with your provider before receiving services to confirm that they are eligible to participate in Medicare.
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You have an in-network primary care provider (PCP) who is providing and overseeing your care.
+As a member of our plan, you must choose an in-network PCP (for more information about this, see Section 2.1 in this chapter). - You must receive your care from an in-network provider (for more information about this, see Section 2 in this chapter).
+In most cases, care you receive from an out-of-network provider (a provider who is not part of our plan's network) will not be covered.